-“Combining what Slingshot and Seradata have each built,” Tim Fuller, Managing Director at Seradata said, “creates an incredibly robust knowledge graph that will provide the space industry with world-class decision support, data and analytics.”
+Tim Fuller, Managing Director at Seradata, said: “Combining what Slingshot and Seradata have each built creates an incredibly robust knowledge graph that will provide the space industry with world-class decision support, data and analytics.”

 The acquisitions also include the world’s first and only commercial low Earth orbit (LEO) to geosynchronous orbit (GEO) daytime and night-time optical sensor network for satellite tracking, through Numerica’s SDA division.
-It owns owns a global network of proprietary sensors and software of over 150 sensors and 30 telescopes across 20 locations (including USA, France, Spain, Morocco, Greece, Australia, Namibia and Chile) globally.
+It owns a global network of proprietary sensors and software comprising more than 150 sensors and 30 telescopes across 20 locations globally (including the USA, France, Spain, Morocco, Greece, Australia, Namibia and Chile).

-The dual acquisitions will, Slingshot said in a statement, transform spaceflight safety and sustainability for satellite operators at a time of unprecedented and growing risk on-orbit.
+The dual acquisitions would transform spaceflight safety and sustainability for satellite operators at a time of unprecedented and growing risk on-orbit, Slingshot said in a statement.